The Honours program is an opportunity for students of proven academic ability to participate in their own research project.

 How do I apply?

 You must apply for the program in the term prior to starting the program in the fall.
-Application forms are available in early March from the Manager, Undergraduate Student Academic Services and are usually due at the beginning of April.
+Application forms are available from the Manager, Undergraduate Student Academic Services and due may vary.
 Interested students are highly encouraged to speak directly with any faculty members that they are interested in working with prior to submitting an application.